Inter-planar coupling dependent magnetoresistivity in high purity layered metals: Discussion

-In analogy with the predictions for the axial anomaly between Weyl points, here we suggest that our observations might be consistent with the emergence of the axial anomaly among the \emph{Fermi} points of a field-induced, one-dimensional electronic dispersion \cite{Goswami}.
-In effect, in the presence of a strong magnetic field, the quantization of cyclotron motion leads to discrete Landau levels with one dimensional dispersion and a degeneracy factor $eB/h$, see Figs. 6\textbf{a, b,} and \textbf{c}.
+In analogy with the predictions for the axial anomaly between Weyl points, here we suggest that our observations might be consistent with the emergence of the axial anomaly among the Fermi points of a field-induced, one-dimensional electronic dispersion \cite{Goswami}.
+In effect, in the presence of a strong magnetic field, the quantization of cyclotron motion leads to discrete Landau levels with one dimensional dispersion and a degeneracy factor $eB/h$, see Figs. 7a, b, and c.
 Consider the low energy description of a one dimensional electron gas, in terms of the right- and left-handed fermions obtained in the vicinity of the two Fermi points.
-In the presence of an external electric field $E$, the separate number conservation of these chiral fermions is violated according to where $n_{R/L}$ respectively correspond to the number operators of the right- and left-handed fermions~\cite{peskin,fujikawa}.
+In the presence of an external electric field $E$, the separate number conservation of these chiral fermions is violated according to where $n_{\text{R/L}}$ respectively correspond to the number operators of the right- and left-handed fermions~\cite{peskin,fujikawa}.
 Each partially occupied Landau level leads to a set of Fermi points, and the axial anomaly for such a level can be obtained from Eq.~\ref{eq2}, after multiplying by $eB/h$.
 Therefore each level has an axial anomaly determined by Eq.~\ref{eq1}.
-When \emph{only one} Landau level is partially filled, we have the remarkable universal result for the axial anomaly described by Adler-Bell-Jackiw formula of Eq.~\ref{eq1}.
+When only one Landau level is partially filled, we have the remarkable universal result for the axial anomaly described by Adler-Bell-Jackiw formula of Eq.~\ref{eq1}.
 For a non-relativistic electron gas this would occur at the quantum limit.
-In contrast, this situation would naturally occur for Dirac/Weyl semimetals, when the Fermi level lies at zero energy.
-Figure 6\textbf{b} describes the situation for a quasi-two dimensional electronic system upon approaching the quantum limit, or when the inter-planar coupling becomes considerably smaller than the inter Landau level separation (e.g. in the vicinity of the Yamaji angle).
+In contrast, this situation would naturally occur for Dirac/Weyl semi-metals, when the Fermi level lies at zero energy.
+Figure 6b describes the situation for a quasi-two dimensional electronic system upon approaching the quantum limit, or when the inter-planar coupling becomes considerably smaller than the inter Landau level separation (e.g. in the vicinity of the Yamaji angle).
+We emphasize that the observation of a pronounced, linear-in-field magnetoresistive component, as indicated by the fit in Fig. 5d, is a strong experimental evidence for the proximity of PdCoO$_2$ to the quantum limit upon approaching the Yamaji angle.
 Therefore, we conclude that the axial anomaly should be present in every three dimensional conducting system, upon approaching the quantum limit.
-Explicit calculations indicate that the axial anomaly would only cause negative magnetoresistance for predominant forward scattering produced by ionic impurities~\cite{Argyres,Goswami}.
+Explicit calculations indicate that the axial anomaly would only cause negative magnetoresistance for predominant forward scattering produced by ionic impurities~\cite{Argyres,Goswami}. $\rho(H) \propto H^{-1}$ as observed here (Figs 3 and 5), would result from Gaussian impurities \cite{Goswami}.
 As our experimental results show, PdCoO$_2$ is a metal of extremely high conductivity thus necessarily dominated by small angle scattering processes and therefore satisfying the forward scattering criterion.
-In this metal the Landau levels disperse periodically as shown in Figs. 6\textbf{b} and 6\textbf{c}, depending on the relative strength of the cyclotron energy $\hbar\omega_c=\hbar eB/m$ with respect to the inter-layer transfer integral $t_c$.
-The condition $4t_c> \hbar \omega_c$ is satisfied when $H$ roughly exceeds 100 T. For this reason Fig. 6\textbf{c}, with multiple partially occupied Landau levels, describes PdCoO$_2$ for fields along the \emph{c}-axis or for arbitrary angles away from the Yamaji ones.
+In this metal the Landau levels disperse periodically as shown in Figs. 7b and 7c, depending on the relative strength of the cyclotron energy $\hbar\omega_{\text{c}}=\hbar eB/m$ with respect to the inter-layer transfer integral $t_{\text{c}}$.
+The condition $4t_{\text{c}}> \hbar \omega_{\text{c}}$ is satisfied when $H$ roughly exceeds 100 T. For this reason Fig. 7c, with multiple partially occupied Landau levels, describes PdCoO$_2$ for fields along the \emph{c}-axis or for arbitrary angles away from the Yamaji ones.
 Nevertheless, one can suppress the Fermi points by aligning the field along an Yamaji angle, and this should suppress the associated axial anomaly.
-As experimentally seen, the suppression of the Fermi points suppresses the negative magnetoresistivity indicating that the axial anomaly might be responsible for it.
+As experimentally seen, the suppression of the Fermi points suppresses the negative magnetoresistivity indicating that the axial anomaly is responsible for it.